Skip to footer content

 Using compressor = New SevenZipCompressor()

-' Add File entry in archive
+' Add files to the archive

 compressor.CompressFiles("archive.7z", "file1.txt", "file2.txt")